"FLIPPY" the WHALE

 RESIDENTIAL FOOD WASTE DROP-OFF FOR COMPOSTING

-Beginning September 7, Shenandoah Green will be working with Black Bear Composting to reduce the waste stream through residential food waste composting.
-The drop-off site is the Saturday morning Staunton Farmers’ Market in the Wharf parking lot.
+A "composting station" is now available to reduce the waste stream through residential food waste composting.
 Approximately 35% of the material that goes into a landfill is compostable.
 Because it cannot decompose in that environment, its presence there significantly increases the amount of methane released into the air by the landfill.
 Methane is a greenhouse gas which is 20 times more potent than carbon dioxide.
-Area residents will be able to bring their residential food waste to a drop-off bin which will be picked up by Black Bear Composting later in the week.
+Area residents are able to bring their residential food waste to a drop-off bin which will be picked up by Black Bear Composting later in the week.
 Volunteers with educational material and compostable bags will be available at the site.

 In 2018, Fred Blanton and Georgi Tomisato submitted a proposal to the American Geophysical Union’s (AGU) Thriving Earth Exchange (TEX) about a project focused on eliminating single-use plastic straws and shopping bags, mapping and cutting back waste flow, measuring plastic in the Middle River (part of the Chesapeake Bay watershed) and educating the public on the hazards of plastics.
 The project was accepted, Shenandoah Green was formed to help with this initiative, and we are awaiting an AGU scientist who will temporarily be assigned to our area to do the proposed water studies and contribute to the plastics education outreach.